Eight British men appear in court over multi-million pound gem heist

-LONDON Eight British men appeared in court on Thursday accused of carrying out a daring raid in London's jewelry business district that involved abseiling down an elevator shaft and drilling through a two-meter thick wall.
+LONDON Eight British men appeared in court on Thursday accused of carrying out a daring raid in London's jewellery business district that involved abseiling down an elevator shaft and drilling through a two-metre thick wall.

 The eight, who range in age from 48 to 76, appeared at Westminster Magistrates Court charged with conspiracy to burgle the Hatton Garden Safety Deposit Ltd building over the course of two nights during the long Easter weekend last month.